Incetro/http-transport/README.md

 These far-reaching plans require significant efforts we cannot afford right now.
 Still, it is a major target we aspire to hit eventually.

 So, pull requests are welcome, but consider creating a tentative issue before the actual coding.

+## Appreciation

+Inspired by [RedMadRobot HTTPTransport](https://github.com/RedMadRobot/http-transport).
+We wanted to implement our vision of HTTPTransport and improve the framework in our own way.